1. Online Payments Services Agreement

 c) the Card Schemes may at any time, immediately and without notice, prohibit You from using any of the Marks for any reason; and

-d) You may only use advertising and promotional material for the Cards or which show a Card Scheme mark in the manner NAB approves, unless You have received authorization from the Card Schemes through other means.
+d) You may only use advertising and promotional material for the Cards or which show a Mark in the manner NAB approves, unless You have received authorization from the Card Schemes through other means.

 14 REPRESENTATIONS AND WARRANTIES BY YOU